prog-1/calculator/README.md

 ### Grammar

-> **Note**
-> This grammar is operator priority based.
+This grammar is operator priority based.
 It is not very natural to read.
 Check another version of the grammar below.
-> Feel free to use any version that feels better to you.
+Feel free to use any version that feels better.

 ```
 Association: